nesi/perf-training/_lessons/python-scatter/01b-profiling-map.md

 ## Using the "Express Launch"

-To use MAP we need to load the *forge* module in our batch script and add `map --profile` in front of the parallel run statements.
+To use MAP we need to load the *forge* module in our batch script and add `map --profile` in front of the executable statements.
 For example:
 ```
 module load forge
-map --profile srun python scatter.py
+srun map --profile python scatter.py
 ```
 Upon execution, a file with subscript `.map` will be generated.
 The results can be viewed, for instance, with
 ```